ralphqq/tablify-csv/README.md

 ```

 ## Usage
+Once installed, `tablify-csv` can now be used without any additional configuration required.
 If applicable, make sure that the virtual environment where you pip installed `tablify-csv` is activated.

+### Valid CSV File
+The current version of `tablify-csv` assumes the CSV file to be parsed has:

+- A header row with the column names in the first line of the file
+- No empty lines between the header row and the first data row (i.e., the first data row immediately follows the header row)

+### Usage Examples
 To convert a CSV file:

 ```console